endymion/BeachAnalytics/site/pages/tags/covid19-models.md

 ---
 title: COVID-19 Forecasting Models
-tagName: models
+tagName: covid19-models
 search: include
 permalink: covid19-models.html
 sidebar: home_sidebar
 folder: topics
 toc: false
+summary: This is the first in a series of features about the COVID-19 computer forecast models.
+These features will explore the background, strengths, weaknesses, and impact of each model.
 ---

-This is the first in a series of features about the COVID-19 computer forecast models.
-These features will explore the background, strengths, weaknesses, and impact of each model.

 {% assign model_pages = site.pages | where_exp:"item", "item.category == 'model'" %}
 {% for page in model_pages %}